encoredev/encore/README.md

 - **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your existing cloud account in AWS/GCP/Azure, using best practices for building secure and scalable distributed systems.

-- **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in real-time with automated and interactive architecture diagrams.
+- **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in with automated and interactive architecture diagrams.

 - **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented to capture information about API calls, goroutines, HTTP requests, database queries, and more.